joe-antognini/joe-antognini.github.io/_drafts/thought-experiments-on-consciousness.md

 In my [last post][1] I outlined the so-called "[triviality argument][2]" that consciousness cannot be reduced to the process of computing a particular kind of computer program.
-The post generated some lively discussion on [Hacker News][3] [and][5] [Reddit][4], along with the article's comment section, and I had some good discussions with a number of people about it offline.
+The post generated some lively discussion on [Hacker News][3] [and][5] [Reddit][4], and I had some good discussions with a number of people about it offline.
 A number of commenters raised various objections to the argument as I presented it, but most of the objections centered around the leap I made from a computer that manipulates rocks in a field to the randomly fluctating states of atoms in an iron bar.
 The iron bar is not a *real* computer, according to their argument, because the mapping from its states to the state of a Turing machine is totally arbitrary.
 Moreover, because this mapping is purely random, *producing* this mapping essentially requires you to perform the computation yourself --- so, to the extent that any computation is being performed, it's really *you* who are computing, not the iron bar.

-I think these objections are incorrect and I still believe that a careful understanding of what a computer really is will force us to accept that if consciousness can be reduced to a special kind of computation, then a hot iron bar is conscious (or a pail of water, or a brick, or a wall, etc.).
+I think these objections are incorrect and I still believe that a careful understanding of what a computer really is will force us to accept that if consciousness can be reduced to a special kind of computation, then a hot iron bar is conscious (as is a [pail of water][6], or a [brick][7], or a [wall][8], etc.).
 So in this post I want to make the leap from the "rocks in a field" computer to the iron bar a little more deliberately so we can see what is really going on in the argument.

 To this end, let's walk through a series of thought experiments.
 Throughout this I will assume that consciousness *can* be reduced to a particular kind of computation.
-That is, by running a particular computer program (as in the last essay, let's call it `consciousness.exe`), I can generate a new, independent, conscious being.
+That is, by running a particular computer program, I can generate a new, independent, conscious being.
+As in the last essay, I'll call this program `consciousness.exe`.
 Let's see where we end up.

 ### Some assumptions

 Before I proceed, I am going to lay out a couple of assumptions.
 The first is that the existence of a conscious being should not depend on some other conscious being recognizing it as being conscious.
-I have a sense that if I were somehow the lone survivor of a terrible catastrophe that destroyed all of humanity, I would remain conscious, even if no one else were around but me to recognize it.
+If I were somehow the lone survivor of a terrible catastrophe that destroyed the rest of humanity, I will assume that I would remain conscious, even though no one else would be around anymore to recognize it.
 If the computational theory of consciousness is correct we must extend the same courtesy to computers --- a computer that is executing the `consciousness.exe` program would have to be conscious even if no other conscious beings recognize it as such.

 My second assumption is that the Church-Turing thesis holds.
 That is, any computation can be performed with a suitable Turing machine.
+In particular, if consciousness can be reduced to a computation, then there exists some Turing machine which will generate a conscious being when it is executed.

 My third assumption is that all of these thought experiments take place in a universe which is governed purely by the laws of classical physics --- in other